Guitarjourneyman/Blockchain_Solidity_Basics/README.md

-## Smart Contract: The rule how to operate cryptocurrency
+## Smart Contract: The Rule How to Operate Cryptocurrency
 e.g. Give money every a multiple of three

 # Introduction